PALABSEGA-Inc-International/NSMB-Series/README.md

 # Copyrights
 Copyright © 2022 PALABSEGA Inc. International.
 All Rights Reserved.

-PALABSEGA Inc. Is In No Way Associated With Nintendo Co.,Ltd., Microsoft Corporation And Other Companies
+PALABSEGA Inc. Is In No Way Associated With Nintendo Co.,Ltd., Microsoft Corporation And Other Companies.